Outpatient Surgery for Tubal Reversals

 - All medications will be provided – pain, anxiety-sleep, non-steroidal for soreness, nausea, pre-operative bath soap

 You will receive your post-surgery pain medications before leaving the surgical center because we want you to be as comfortable and pain-free as possible.
 In fact, the nurses in the hospital refer to Dr. Rosenfeld as “No Pain Rosenfeld.”

 1. Day Pro for pain and swelling – similar to Motrin (ibuprofen) but lasts 24 hours

 Day of Surgery

-Arrive at First Street Surgical Center at 6:00 A.M.
+Arrive at First Street Surgical Center at 6:00 a.m.
 You will meet the anesthesiologist and have your blood drawn.
-General Anesthesia is used for the surgery.
+General anesthesia is used to put you to sleep for the surgery.